Authoritarianism: Authoritarianism and democracy

 Authoritarianism and democracy are not necessarily fundamental opposites and may be thought of as poles at opposite ends of a scale, so that it is possible for some democracies to possess authoritarian elements, and for an authoritarian system to have democratic elements.
 Authoritarian regimes may also be partly responsive to citizen grievances, although this is generally only regarding grievances that do not undermine the stability of the regime.
 An illiberal democracy, or procedural democracy, is distinguished from liberal democracy, or substantive democracy, in that illiberal democracies lack features such as the rule of law, protections for minority groups, an independent judiciary and the real separation of powers.

-A further distinction that liberal democracies have rarely made war with one another; research has extended the theory and finds that more democratic countries tend to have few wars (sometimes called militarized interstate disputes) causing fewer battle deaths with one another and that democracies have far fewer civil wars.
+A further distinction is that liberal democracies have rarely made war with one another; research has extended the theory and finds that more democratic countries tend to have few wars (sometimes called militarized interstate disputes) causing fewer battle deaths with one another and that democracies have far fewer civil wars.

-Research shows that the democratic nations have much less democide or murder by government.
+Research shows that the democratic nations have significantly less democide or murder by government.
 Those were also moderately developed nations before applying liberal democratic policies.
 Research by the World Bank suggests that political institutions are extremely important in determining the prevalence of corruption and that parliamentary systems, political stability and freedom of the press are all associated with lower corruption.

 A 2006 study by economist Alberto Abadie has concluded that terrorism is most common in nations with intermediate political freedom.
 The nations with the least terrorism are the most and least democratic nations, and that "transitions from an authoritarian regime to a democracy may be accompanied by temporary increases in terrorism."
 Studies in 2013 and 2017 similarly found a nonlinear relationship between political freedom and terrorism, with the most terrorist attacks occurring in partial democracies and the fewest in "strict autocracies and full-fledged democracies."
 A 2018 study by Amichai Magen demonstrated that liberal democracies and polyarchies not only suffer fewer terrorist attacks as compared to other regime types, but also suffer fewer casualties in terrorist attacks as compared to other regime types, which may be attributed to higher-quality democracies' responsiveness to their citizens' demands, including "the desire for physical safety", resulting in "investment in intelligence, infrastructure protection, first responders, social resilience, and specialized medical care" which averts casualties.
 Magen also stated that terrorism in closed autocracies sharply increased starting in 2013.

-Within national democratic governments, there may be subnational authoritarian enclaves.
-A prominent examples of this includes the Southern United States after Reconstruction, as well as areas of contemporary Argentina and Mexico.
+Within national democratic governments, there may be subnational authoritarian enclaves; prominent examples include the Southern United States after Reconstruction, as well as areas of contemporary Argentina and Mexico.